intranda/goobi-plugin-step-delete-content/README.md

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-This is Goobi step plugin to automatically delete configured content from a Goobi process.
-It does contain a configuration file which allows to define which content shall be deleted, which can be different per project and workflow step.
+This step plugin for Goobi workflow allows an automatic selective deletion of content from Goobi processes during the workflow.
+A configuration file allow to define which content exactly shall be deleted and which can be configured differently per project and workflow step.

 This is a plugin for Goobi workflow, the open source workflow tracking software for digitisation projects.
 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.